miraikan-research/BentoMuseum-Miraikan/README.md

       - UIFileSharingEnabled (Application supports iTunes file sharing)
       - LSSupportsOpeningDocumentsInPlace (Supports opening documents in place)
     ```
-6. In Xcode, select your target system, build and run.
+6. In Xcode, sign in to the developer account (enable "Automatically manage signing), select your target system, build and run.

 ## Contact
 If you have any question in using the project, please contact Xiyue Wang (wang.xiyue@lab.miraikan.jst.go.jp).
 We are happy to explain the project to you.